Renaissance World History Notes IAS

 Renaissance of Art

-- Paintings and art in the middle Ages was dominated by the Christian religion but in Renaissance period importance was given to the love of nature and human body.
+- Paintings and art in the Middle Ages were dominated by Christianity but in the Renaissance period love of nature and the human body provided muses to this domain.

 - Leonardo da Vinci known as the “Renaissance Man”.

-- His famous paintings were the the ‘Last Supper’ and the‘Mona Lisa’.
+- His famous works of art were the ‘Last Supper’ and ‘Mona Lisa’.

 - Michelangelo was both a sculptor and painter.